filleflora/ssg93otk42/README.md

 ### Description ###

-> Gateway v9.3 docker project with OTK 4.2 installed while lunching
+> CA API Gateway v9.3 docker project with OTK 4.2 installed while lunching

+### Pre- requisite ###
+> Please give your docker at least 6G RAM in order to run this project smoothly.
+Otherwise OTK installation might be incomplete due to insufficient memory.

 ### Usage ###